Nancy Grace Roman

-Nancy Grace Roman (May 16, 1925 – December 25, 2018) was an American astronomer who made important contributions to stellar classification and motions.
-The first female executive at NASA, Roman served as NASA's first Chief of Astronomy throughout the 1960s and 1970s, establishing her as one of the "visionary founders of the US civilian space program".
+Nancy Grace Roman (May 16, 1925 – December 25, 2018) was an American astronomer who made important contributions to stellar classification and stellar motions.
+The first female executive at NASA, Roman served as NASA's first chief of astronomy throughout the 1960s and 1970s, establishing her as one of the "visionary founders of the US civilian space program".

 Roman created NASA's space astronomy program and is known to many as the "Mother of Hubble" for her foundational role in planning the Hubble Space Telescope.
 Throughout her career, Roman was an active public speaker and educator, and an advocate for women in the sciences.

 In May 2020, NASA administrator Jim Bridenstine announced that the Wide Field Infrared Survey Telescope would be named the Nancy Grace Roman Space Telescope in recognition of her enduring contributions to astronomy.

 Early life

 Nancy Grace Roman was born in Nashville, Tennessee, to music teacher Georgia Frances Smith Roman and physicist/mathematician Irwin Roman.
-Shortly after, her father took a job as a geophysicist for an oil company and the family moved to Oklahoma three months after Roman's birth.
+Her father took a job as a geophysicist for an oil company and the family moved to Oklahoma three months after Roman's birth.
 Roman and her parents later moved to Texas, New Jersey, Michigan, and then Nevada in 1936, when her father joined the Civil Service in geophysical research.

 When she was about 12 years old, the family moved to Baltimore, Maryland, when Irwin Roman was hired as Senior Geophysicist at the Baltimore office of the U.S. Geological Survey.
 Roman considered her parents to be major influences in her interest in science.

 When Roman was 11 years old, she formed an astronomy club, gathering with classmates once a week and learning about constellations from books.
 Although discouraged by those around her, Roman knew by seventh grade that she would dedicate her life to astronomy.
 She attended Western High School in Baltimore where she participated in an accelerated program, graduating in three years.